adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 		- While the chair and the table are pieces of furniture, they share the movable property but with different usability.
 	- Flat or hierarchical organizations, sharing or not some properties, have to be designed to handle this multiplicity of concepts.

-Brief Survey.
+### 6.3 Brief Survey.

+- There are three main ways to attack semantic mapping, and assign semantic concepts to data.

+#### A. SLAM helps Semantics

-There are three main ways to attack semanticmapping, and assign semantic concepts to data.SLAM helps Semantics: The first robotic researchers workingon semantic mapping started by the straightforward approachof segmenting the metric map built by a classicalSLAM system into semantic concepts.
+The first robotic researchers working on semantic mapping started by the straightforward approachof segmenting the metric map built by a classicalSLAM system into semantic concepts.

 An early work was thatof Mozos et al. [176], which builds a geometric map using a 2D laser scan and then fuses the classified semantic placesfrom each robot pose through an associative Markov networkin an offline manner.
 Similarly, Lai et al. [148] build a 3Dmap from RGB-D sequences to then carry out an offline objectclassification.

 An online semantic mapping system was laterproposed by Pronobis et al. [206], who combine three layers ofreasoning (sensory, categorical, and place) to build a semanticmap of the environment using laser and camera sensors.More recently, Cadena et al. [26] use motion estimation, andinterconnect a coarse semantic segmentation with differentobject detectors to outperform the individual systems.

+Pillaiand Leonard [201] use a monocular SLAM system to boostthe performance in the task of object recognition in videos.

+#### B. Semantics helps SLAM

-Pillaiand Leonard [201] use a monocular SLAM system to boostthe performance in the task of object recognition in videos.Semantics helps SLAM: Soon after the first semantic mapscame out, another trend started by taking advantage of knownsemantic classes or objects.
+Soon after the first semantic mapscame out, another trend started by taking advantage of knownsemantic classes or objects.

 The idea is that if we canrecognize objects or other elements in a map then we canuse our prior knowledge about their geometry to improve theestimation of that map.